Last week we looked at the top mistakes that can ruin your overseas property investment. (If you missed it, be sure to

-It’s been over a year now since I moved into my new place in Mazatlán.
-It’s just what I was looking for—on the water, yet in the historic center—but finding the property and making the purchase was a lot harder than it should have been.
+The home my wife and I bought in Mazatlán, Mexico, a few years back is just what we were looking for—on the water, yet in the historic center.
+But finding the property and making the purchase was a lot harder than it should have been…

 I spent too much time spinning my wheels… mostly due to failure to follow my own advice.
 More on that in a minute…

 Think about it… When moving to a new employment location during your work life, the country, state, and often the city are already determined.
 Your selection of neighborhood is based on convenience for living and commuting rather than any expectation of fun, adventure, or profit.
 But, when buying a second home or investment property abroad, the options are virtually infinite, which makes choosing much harder.

 Also counterintuitively, the more experience I have, the harder it is to choose a property.
 This is because all that experience gives me more to analyze, which means I can find fault with almost anything.
 I’ll come up with a great property in the end, but it doesn’t happen quickly.

 Here in Mazatlán, my real problem was that I failed to choose a lifestyle from those available.
 I struggled between being on the beach… or in the historic center… or in a community of large homes just off the beach.
 Had I settled on a lifestyle first, the property selection would have followed more quickly.

 So I thought I’d drop back and reconsider the basics.
-It’s a good way to kick off 2018 and a good opportunity to reflect on my own experience.
+It’s a good way to kick off a new year and a good opportunity to reflect on my own experience.